Harald-U/knative-on-minikube/index.md

 _This workshop is an adaptation of the [Knative Hands-on Workshop](https://harald-u.github.io/knative-handson-workshop/) I created for IBM._

-_The IBM Workshop uses preprovisioned Kubernetes or OpenShift clusters on the IBM Cloud based on IBM Cloud Kubernetes Service (IKS) or Red OpenShift on IBM Cloud (ROKS)._
+_The original IBM Workshop uses preprovisioned Kubernetes or OpenShift clusters on the IBM Cloud based on IBM Cloud Kubernetes Service (IKS) or Red OpenShift on IBM Cloud (ROKS)._

-_This version of the workshop is based on [Minikube](https://minikube.sigs.k8s.io/docs/) running on your own workstation._
+_This modified version of the workshop is based on [Minikube](https://minikube.sigs.k8s.io/docs/) running on your own workstation._

 ---